Navigating The Consumer Buying Process

 Recognizing where your service or product lives in the buying process is extremely valuable.
 Consider the insurance company Progressive.
 They know that people will only come to them when they need insurance (Stage 1 complete, Stage 2 and 3 in progress).
 So Progressive plants themselves firmly in between Stage 2 & 3.
 They know their customers are seeking info and will price shop competitors, so they offer to do it for them!
 Bold, but hey, it works!

 Understanding where your customers are at in the buying cycle can help inform your sales strategies.
-The way that you might approach a customer in stage one will be much different than state three.
+The way that you might approach a customer in stage one will be much different than in state three.
 Likewise, the messaging used across your website, advertisements, and social media should make sense when considering which stage your customers are in when they visit you online.

 Is your website designed for someone who is still in stage one?
 If someone in stage three wants to compare your value to that of your competitor, will you offer that information upfront or let the customer go somewhere else to compare?
 Hint: Your online presence can and should be engaging for customers at every stage of the buying cycle; even if the majority of visitors are in one stage.